dalder1/CompetitiveWordle/README.md

 the game.
 Then in separate terminal windows each player can join the game by running `python3 wordle_client.py`.
 It will prompt you to enter your name, and then you can start guessing words.
 Each user will see their own previous guesses, and they'll also receive updates when other users guess words.
-To end the game they can either run out of guesses, guess all the words, or enter the keyword “quit” or “q”.
+The game ends when all users have gone through all the words (either guessing them correctly or running out of guesses), or if all users quit the game.
+A user can quit by typing “quit” or “q”.

 ## Overview of Files